Xu-Mj/sandcat-backend/README.md

    **important:** restart your command console to make sure the environment variable has been modified successfully.

-   I'm struggling to configure the cmake-build feature for rdkafka-rust.
+   I'm struggling to configure the `cmake-build` feature for `rdkafka`.
 If anyone has experience with this, your guidance would be greatly appreciated.

    so let's use the `dynamic-linking` feature